kataras/build-a-better-web-together/render.md

     Funcs: []template.FuncMap{AppHelpers}, // Specify helper function maps for templates to access.
     Delims: iris.Delims{"{[{", "}]}"}, // Sets delimiters to the specified strings.
     Charset: "UTF-8", // Sets encoding for json and html content-types.
 Default is "UTF-8".
+    Gzip: false, // Enable it if you want to render using gzip compression.
+Default is false
     IndentJSON: true, // Output human readable JSON.
     IndentXML: true, // Output human readable XML.
     PrefixJSON: []byte(")]}',\n"), // Prefixes JSON responses with the given bytes.